 Hib Vaccine: Who Should/Should Not Get It?

 Hib disease is uncommon in adults and children older than 5 years of age, so older children and adults typically don’t need a Hib vaccine.
 However, the vaccines are used to protect older children, teens and adults who are at increased risk for Hib disease due to certain medical conditions, such as sickle cell disease, asplenia and HIV.
-People with compromised immune systems and people who have received hematopoietic stem cell or chemotherapy or radiation therapy for malignant neoplasms are also at greater risk of Hib disease.
+People with compromised immune systems and people who have received hematopoietic stem cells (a bone marrow transplant) or chemotherapy or radiation therapy for malignant neoplasms (cancerous tumors) are also at greater risk of Hib disease.

 The Hib vaccine should not be given to babies younger than 6 weeks old.
 Anyone who has ever had a life-threatening allergic reaction after a previous dose of Hib vaccine, or who has a severe allergy to any part of this vaccine should not get it.
 Furthermore, if the patient is sick at the time of the scheduled vaccination, they may need to wait until after they recover to get vaccinated.